TG4 receives biggest funding boost since 2008

 In 2019, TG4 increased its share of television viewing to 1.84 per cent, making it the sixth most-watched channel in the Republic.

-Public service broadcaster TG4 is “extremely grateful” for the additional €3.5 million it has received in Budget 2021, its director-general Alan Esslemont said.
+Public service broadcaster TG4 said it was “extremely grateful” for the additional €3.5 million it has received in Budget 2021, its director-general Alan Esslemont said.

 The measure represents the largest sum allocated to the Irish-language channel since 2008 and means TG4 will now receive €40.7 million from the exchequer in 2021.